pwittrock/kubebuilder-workshop/README.md

 1. *Add* - Watch Services - and map to the Owning MongoDB instance (using `EnqueueRequestForOwner`)
 1. *Add* - Watch StatefulSets - and map to the Owning MongoDB instance (using `EnqueueRequestForOwner`)
 1. *Remove* - Watch Deployments - you aren't managing Deployments so remove this
-1. *No-Op* - Watch MongoDB (EnqueueRequestForObject) - this was scaffolded for you
+1. *No-Op* - Watch MongoDB (EnqueueRequestForObject) - this was stubbed for you

 ##### Package Hints